Generic Name and Formulations:

 Indications for MENOSTAR:

-Not for prevention of cardiovascular disease.
-Increased risk of cardiovascular disorders (eg, stroke, DVT, VTE); discontinue if occurs or suspected.
+Increased risk of endometrial carcinoma or hyperplasia in women with intact uterus (adding progestin is essential).
+Not for prevention of cardiovascular disease or dementia.
+Increased risk of cardiovascular events (eg, MI, stroke, VTE); discontinue if occurs.
+Manage risk factors for cardiovascular disease and venous thromboembolism appropriately.
 Discontinue at least 4–6 weeks before surgery type associated with increased risk of thromboembolism or during prolonged immobilization.
-Endometrial, breast, or ovarian cancer.
-Risk of probable dementia in women ≥65yrs of age.
+Increased risk of breast or ovarian cancer.
+Risk of probable dementia in women >65yrs of age.
 Gallbladder disease.
-Bone disease associated with hypercalcemia.
+Severe hypercalcemia in breast cancer or bone metastases.
 Visual abnormalities.
-Consider the addition of a progestin in patients with an intact uterus to avoid endometrial hyperplasia.
 History of hypertriglyceridemia.
 Discontinue if cholestatic jaundice, pancreatitis, hypercalcemia, or retinal vascular lesions occur.
 Monitor thyroid function.
 Conditions aggravated by fluid retention.
 Hypoparathyroidism.
 Endometriosis.
 Hereditary angioedema.
 Asthma.
 Diabetes.
 Epilepsy.
 Migraine.
 Porphyria.
 SLE.
 Hepatic hemangiomas.
-Do initial complete physical and repeat yearly (include Pap smear, mammogram, BP).
+ESRD on hemodialysis.
+Do initial complete physical and repeat annually (include Pap smear, mammogram, and BP).
 Reevaluate periodically.
-Nursing mothers.
+Nursing mothers: not recommended.

-See full labeling.
-Upper respiratory tract infections, pain, arthralgia, leukorrhea, local irritation; elevated BP, hypercalcemia, thromboembolic disorders, gallbladder disease, endometrial cancer or hyperplasia.
+Upper respiratory tract infections, pain, arthralgia, leukorrhea, local irritation; thromboembolism, neoplasms.